xdmushui/partner-center-sdk/develop/create-a-service-request-.md

 1. Create and populate a [**ServiceRequest**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.servicerequests.servicerequest) object with the title, description, severity, and support topic id.
 To add additional information, the [**ServiceRequest**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.servicerequests.servicerequest) object supports an optional collection of [**Notes**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.servicerequests.servicerequest.notes), but does not support links to files for uploading.

-2. Once the object is created, call the [**IAggregatePartner.ServiceRequests.Create**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.servicerequests.ipartnerservicerequestcollection.create) method, passing it the newly created ServiceRequest object and a string containing the locale of the organization creating the service request (the agent locale).
+2. Once the object is created, call the [**IAggregatePartner.ServiceRequests.Create**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.servicerequests.ipartnerservicerequestcollection.create) method, passing it the newly created ServiceRequest object, and a string containing the locale of the organization creating the service request (the agent locale).

 ### C\# example